Infectious Diseases: Most Popular Articles

 Glossary definition of virulence

-Learn about symptoms, diagnosis, treatment, and prevention of Whooping Cough in small children, also known as Pertussis, caused by the bacteria Bordatella pertussis.
+Learn about symptoms, diagnosis, treatment, and prevention of Whooping Cough, also known as Pertussis, caused by the bacteria Bordatella pertussis.

 Glossary definition of bacteria.
 Infectious Diseases.